White Plains (band): 1969–1970: Transition from The Flower Pot Men to White Plains

-1970: My Baby Loves Lovin’ fame
+1970: My Baby Loves Lovin fame

 White Plains released several hit songs, starting off with 1970's "My Baby Loves Lovin'" (No. 9 in the UK, No. 13 on the US charts and No. 4 in Canada).
-The group's top-selling song "My Baby Loves Lovin'", was recorded on 26 October 1969, and released on 2 January 1970 on the Decca Records imprint, Deram Records.
-Roger Greenaway and Roger Cook wrote and produced it.
-The song has been featured on many CDs, including various White Plains compilations.
+The group's top-selling song "My Baby Loves Lovin'" was written and produced by Roger Greenaway and Roger Cook.
+It was recorded on 26 October 1969, and released on 2 January 1970 on the Decca Records imprint, Deram Records.
+Dick Rowe, head of A&R at Decca, decided to release the single "My Baby Loves Lovin'" under a new band name, White Plains.
+It was then that The Flower Pot Men became White Plains.
 During early 1970, Ricky Wolff was unable to attend concerts or television appearances, meaning Roger Greenaway would usually step in as lead singer.
-Of the group's many appearances on Top of the Pops, only one, a performance of My Baby Loves Lovin’ on 26 February 1970, is known to have survived the BBC’s wiping process.
-In this performance, and their first appearance on the show on 12 February 1970, Roger Greenaway can be seen in Ricky Wolff’s place as lead singer.
+Of the group's many appearances on Top of the Pops, only one, a performance of My Baby Loves Lovin' on 26 February 1970, is known to have survived the BBC's wiping process.
+In this performance, and their first appearance on the show on 12 February 1970, Roger Greenaway can be seen in Ricky Wolff's place as lead singer.

 White Plains performing My Baby Loves Lovin’ on 12 February 1970.
 From left to right: Roger Greenaway, Pete Nelson, Robin Shaw, Tony Burrows.
 Due to Ricky Wolff being unavailable to attend the taping of the show, Roger Greenaway stepped in as lead singer.

 "My Baby Loves Lovin'" vocals

 When the song was released, the band said in an article that Tony Burrows did not sing lead on the single.
 The lead vocals on the track were in fact performed by Wolff, with Burrows as a background singer.
-Despite this, some listeners believed for many years that Tony Burrows was the lead vocalist on the track.
-However, various sources have said that band member Ricky Wolff was the lead vocalist.
+Despite this, for many years Tony Burrows was widely credited by popular myth as lead singer on the track.
+However, various sources have said that band member Ricky Wolff was actually the lead vocalist on the hit record.
 According to the liner notes of the group's compilation album The Deram Records Singles Collection: "Contrary to popular myth, we are assured that the lead vocals were performed by Ricky Wolff, with Tony Burrows doubling him on the chorus".

 White Plains producer Roger Greenaway has also confirmed Ricky Wolff was the lead vocalist on the recording of "My Baby Loves Lovin'", in an official letter, written and signed by him.

-A promotional film of "My Baby Loves Lovin'" features bassist Robin Shaw as lead singer, miming over Ricky Wolff’s vocals.
+A promotional film of "My Baby Loves Lovin'" features bassist Robin Shaw as lead singer, miming over Ricky Wolff's vocals.